Robodebt scheme: Demise

 On 31 May 2020, Attorney-General Christian Porter, who was Minister for Social Services when the Robodebt system was first implemented, and who had previously defended the scheme, conceded that the use of averaged income data to calculate welfare overpayments was unlawful, stating that there was "no lawful basis for it".

 After weeks of criticism from the Opposition, in June 2020, Prime Minister Scott Morrison, in response to a question from the opposition concerning a particular victim of the scheme, stated in parliament that "I would apologise for any hurt or harm in the way that the Government has dealt with that issue and to anyone else who has found themselves in those situations".
 As of 31 July 2020, it was announced that had been repaid to more than 145,000 welfare recipients.

 On 11 June 2021, the Federal Court approved a A$1.872 billion settlement incorporating repayment of A$751 million, wiping of all remaining debts, and the legal costs running to A$8.4 million.
-In ruling against the scheme, Justice Bernard Murphy described it as a "shameful chapter in the administration of the commonwealth" and "a massive failure of public administration”.
+In ruling against the scheme, Justice Bernard Murphy described it as a "shameful chapter in the administration of the commonwealth" and "a massive failure of public administration".
 The Federal Treasurer Josh Frydenberg said the government accepted the settlement, but distanced himself from the suicides and mental health issues surrounding the administration of the scheme.
 Services Australia has stated they will commence repayments in 2022 to people who have overpaid according to debt recalculations.

 In October 2022, the Albanese Government effectively forgave the debts of 197,000 people who were still under review.

 Second Senate committee inquiry

 The scheme was again the subject of a Senate committee inquiry, which began in 2019.

 In the July 2020 hearing, Kathryn Campbell (former head of Services Australia) denied that the scheme had led to welfare recipients suiciding after receiving debt notices, despite allegations from Centrelink staff and the family members of welfare recipients who took their own lives.

-Senator O'Neill in the August 2020 hearing, read two letters from mothers whose sons died by suicide following the receiving of a Robodebt notice.
+Senator Deborah O'Neill in the August 2020 hearing, read two letters from mothers whose sons died by suicide following the receiving of a Robodebt notice.

 Initially meant to report its findings in December 2019, the inquiry's deadline was extended six times, with the Senate committee delivering its final report in May 2022.

 The five interim reports found that the Robodebt scheme had "indiscriminately targeted some of Australia’s most vulnerable people", and that vulnerable people must be protected from government misuse of technology.
 It also found that the government had lacked rigour and ignored early warnings, and that the govennment was still withholding critical information about the Income Compliance Program.
 It noted that the committee had been hindered in producing its final report due to "entrenched resistance and opacity" from ministers and departments.

 The sixth and final report made a single recommendation - that "the Commonwealth Government should establish a Royal Commission into the Robodebt scheme".